Energinet-DataHub/opengeh-wholesale/README.md

 ## The Public Data Models

 The public data models are the data models that the wholesale subsystem provides for accessing the data related to calculations.
-The public data model is a delta lake and is accessed from Databricks.
+The public data models is provided as a delta lake and is accessed from Databricks.

 Learn about the wholesale public data models [here](docs/public-data-models/README.md).